HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       :-----------------:-----------------------------------------------------------------------------:
 ```

 The machine addresses memory with a byte address.
 The **mode** field indicates which addressing mode is used.
-Mode 0 is the immediate mode, where the operand is a sign-exended value.
+Mode 0 is the immediate mode, where the operand is a sign-extended value.
 Mode 1 and 2 are the register modes.
-Either one or two regsiters can be speciifed.
+Either one or two registers can be specified.
 Mode 3 features an extended addressing mode, which will allow to access a word in a segment.
 Modes 4 to 15 are the indexed modes.
 They fetch a word, a half-word or a byte.
 The address must be aligned with the size of data to fetch.
 The address is built from selecting an index register.
-General register 4 maps to mode 4, 8 nd 12, general register 5 to 5, 9 and 13 and so on.
+General register 4 maps to mode 4, 8 and 12, general register 5 to 5, 9 and 13 and so on.
 The LD instruction features in modes 0 to 2 a register indexed addressing, which takes a registers as base register and adds another register to it to form the final address.

 ### Memory Reference Instructions

 Memory reference instruction load or store a word to memory.
 The unit of transfer is a word, a half-word or a byte.
 The instructions use a **W** for word, a **H** for half-word and a **B** for byte operand size.
 The LDx and STx instruction are load and store a register portion using the operand encoding to specify the logical address.
 Using logical addresses restricts the segment size to 30-bits address range.
 To access the full virtual 64-bit address range of a segment, the LDEx and STEx instructions allow to specify a segment and an offset register to access the virtual memory.
 The LDAx  and STAx instruction implement access to the physical memory using a general register as the physical address to access.
 For supporting atomic operations two instructions are provided.
 The LDWR instruction loads a value form memory and remember this access.
 The STWC instruction will store a value to the same location that the LR instructions used and return a failure if the value was modified since the last LR access.
 This CPU pipeline friendly pair of instructions allow to build higher level atomic operations on top.

 Memory reference instructions can be issued when data translation is on and off.
-When address translation is turned off, the memory reference instructions will ignore the segment part and replce it witha zero value.
+When address translation is turned off, the memory reference instructions will ignore the segment part and replace it with a zero value.
 It is an architectural requirement that a virtual address with a segment Id of zero maps to an absolute address with the same offset.
 The absolute address mode instruction also works with translation turned on and off.
 The extended address mode instructions will raise a trap.

 ### Control flow Instructions